Cancer Care Northwest

 - A willingness and ability to solve problems with the right solution — “They have stepped up on multiple occasions to assist on projects with short timelines.”

 According to O’Leary, the results have been commendable and the relationship continues to grow.
 “I have access to knowledgeable resources willing to work with innovative technologies.
 In October 2014, CCNW entered an agreement with Providence Healthcare and Kootenai Health, to be the provider of radiation services.
 We had 90 days to network four radiation sites located on two disparate networks.
 Radiation treatments at CDA and Post Falls transitioned from Kootenai Health to CCNW in January of 2015.
-30 days later, radiation treatments at Sacred Heart Medical Center and Holy Family Hospital were delivered on the Cancer Care Northwest network by CCNW physicians.
-Patients were not aware of the major shift of services or changes in the delivery of their treatments as it was a transparent and successful transition.”View the PDF
+30 days later, radiation treatments at Sacred Heart Medical Center and Holy Family Hospital were delivered on the Cancer Care Northwest network by CCNW physicians.”View the PDF